gundy/tiny-synth/examples/midi_voice_control/README.md

 A simple MIDI-based example for tiny-synth.

-This example is an eight-voice MIDI-connected synthesizer.
+This example is a four-voice MIDI-connected synthesizer.

-This example also includes support for controlling MIDI parameters using the general-purpose controllers that some MIDI keyboards have.
+This example includes support for controlling MIDI parameters using the general-purpose controllers that some MIDI keyboards have.

 My keyboard is made by Roland, and has controller knobs which send messages of the format: